Before providing any advice or recommendations, a thoughtful advisor will ask you three important questions:

-- What is your investment objective?
+“What is your investment objective?”

-- What is your risk tolerance?
+“What is your risk tolerance?”

-Financial planning is at its core a complex math problem that involves making some assumptions based on the law of large numbers, which states that the probability of a more predictable outcome increases as the sample size increases.
+Financial planning is at its core a complex math problem that involves assumptions based on the law of large numbers, which states that the probability of a more predictable outcome increases as the sample size increases.

 Modern planning taps into the extensive statistical data about historical market return patterns over full market cycles (usually about three to five years) as well as life expectancy at different ages based on actuary tables.

 A common way to mitigate this shortcoming would be to use the 80th percentile of life expectancy, providing a much greater likelihood that clients won’t run out of income before they run out of breath.

-How Your Timeframe Ties into Generational Wealth
+How Your Investment Timeframe Impacts Generational Wealth

 For families of greater wealth, running out of money is usually much less of a concern.
 This could allow them to lengthen their time horizon beyond the expiration date of the current generation if they can adjust their thinking to be more visionary